Xeriscaping: Principles and Tips for a Low-Water Lawn

 Planning and Design

 Regardless of the area to be xeriscaped, it is important to begin with sketching out the plan.
 Typically, 2 sets of plans will be crafted.
-The first one is a drawing of how your landscape currently is situated.
-It will include your home’s location, and any additional structures or permanent elements.
+The first one is a drawing of how your landscape is currently situated.
+It will include your home’s location and any additional structures or permanent elements.
 The second sketch is a bubble diagram that is laid over the first sketch.
 Then notes regarding design elements, specific plants to be added or, if necessary, removed or any other aspects will be made.
 The bubble sketch is then used to create the final design.

 Turf Areas